 — Henry Wadsworth Longfellow (Christmas Bells)

 The poem “I Heard the Bells on Christmas Day” was composed by Henry Wadsworth Longfellow on December 25, 1864, and turned into a hymn a few years later.
 The language and imagery are powerful – they do not derive from a comfortable, unchallenged faith and life.
-Tom Stewart, who wrote “The Story Behind ‘I Heard the Bells on Christmas Day’”, gives us a feel for the time (near the end of the American Civil War) that Wadsworth penned these words, as well as relaying the terrible personal tragedies Wadsworth had recently suffered.
-Not only had the terrible Civil War began in 1861, but Wadsworth’s wife, Fanny, accidently started herself on fire on April 12,1861.
+Tom Stewart, who wrote “The Story Behind ‘I Heard the Bells on Christmas Day’,” gives us a feel for the time (near the end of the American Civil War) that Wadsworth penned these words, as well as relaying the terrible personal tragedies Wadsworth had recently suffered.
+Not only had the terrible Civil War begun in 1861, but Wadsworth’s wife, Fanny, accidentally started herself on fire on April 12, 1861.
 She ran to his office for help, but he was not able to do much, and she passed away the next morning.
 Nearly a year later, his son Charles was severely wounded in a Civil War Battle.
-Wadworth’s journal entries over those years shows a man struggling with his faith.
+Wadsworth’s journal entries over those years show a man struggling with his faith.
 Christmas only seemed to mock his grief as he looked for answers:

 And in despair I bowed my head: